ryanmrestivo/windows-tools-portable/WSCC-Windows-System-Control-Center/Apps/NirSoft Utilities/HashMyFiles_readme.txt

 Description
 ===========

-HashMyFiles is small utility that allows you to calculate the MD5 and SHA1 hashes of one or more files in your system.
-You can easily copy the MD5/SHA1 hashes list into the clipboard, or save them into text/html/xml file.
+HashMyFiles is small utility that allows you to calculate the hashes (MD5, SHA1, CRC32, SHA-256, SHA-512, SHA-384) of one or more files in your system.
+You can easily copy the hashes list into the clipboard, or save them into text/html/xml file.
-HashMyFiles can also be launched from the context menu of Windows Explorer, and display the MD5/SHA1 hashes of the selected file or folder.
+HashMyFiles can also be launched from the context menu of Windows Explorer, and display the hashes of the selected file or folder.